 - If a puppy is considered non-registerable or non-breeding quality, the breeder must provide a written, signed and dated contract or agreement stating same to the buyer in lieu of the paperwork necessary for registration.
 It is recommended that the contract/agreement require a spay/neuter, and that no registerable pedigree or stud certificate be provided until proof of spay/neuter is received.

 - Buyers must be provided with written health and general care information at the time of the sale, including but not limited to a veterinarian health certificate, and a record of worming and inoculations.
-Several days’ supply of the puppy’s current food and feed and general care instructions, are recommended.
+A several day’s supply of the puppy’s current food, along with general feed and care instructions, are recommended.

 - Buyers should be provided with a JRTCA Puppy Packet.
 (Note: Puppy packets are available free of charge by contacting the JRTCA office.)